Upstatement/skela-wp-theme/README.md

 6. In `package.json` and `composer.json`, update repository and author information

-7. Run the theme command
+7. Run the theme command and follow the prompt, which will do a find an replace of `skela`, `SKELA`, and `Skela` with your desired theme name

    ```shell
    ./bin/theme